grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 They crept slowly away from the depot through the dark deep.
 The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' side.

-Bastian reported a couple of times that he thought he could hear some disturbing sounds from the depot, but couldn't pin down any specific thing that might be happening up there.
+Bastian reported that he thought he could hear some disturbing sounds from the depot, but couldn't pin down any specific thing that might be happening up there.

+### looking at the charts

-After a couple of hours of silently cruising away at depth, Percy flipped the white lights back on, and even though it was a meaningless gesture really, everyone still took it as the A-OK, and that the situation had returned to nominal.
+The _Prospect_ continued on its course, slowly, silently, and steadily through the blackness a couple of hundred meters underwater.
+After a couple of hours of creeping, Percy flipped the white lights back on which everyone understood to mean the situation had returned to nominal, even though it was really a meaningless gesture.

 "Hemi, join me at the navigation station, it's time for us to figure out where we're going."
 Said Percy.

-The climbed down the ladder and flipped the lights on over the navigation table.
+The climbed down the ladder and turned the lights on over the navigation table.
 Hemi unsealed and unrolled a new chart, and laid it down under the glass.
 He wiped the old grease pencil marks off the glass with a rag.

 "I picked up a more up-to-date chart at the depot."
 Hemi said.
 "Look, the depot is here.
 And..."
 He looked at some notes on their current course and speed that he had jotted on a clipboard over the last couple of hours, then put a small x on the glass, not far from the deserted island that held the depot.
 "I estimate we're about here now."